HurSungYun/OperatingSystem_2016spr/README.md

  # 3. High level Design

+We have set 5 system calls and it interacts each other.
+The statement below is how they work.

+ * set_rotation()
+    + set\_rotation() is system call function we set.
+It changes current device rotation.
+Also, it wakes up all the appropriate tasks considering all cases and return how many tasks get the lock.

+ * rotlock_read()
+    + when rotlock\_read() is called, it checks whether there is a lock-acquired writer which is overlapped with target.
+If so, make current task sleep.
+If not, checks whether there is a starved writer lock, and gives a lock if there is no starved writer lock.
+Otherwise, sleep tasks as well.

+ * rotlock_write()
+    + rotlock\_write() is more simple than rotlock\_read().
+It checks whether there is a lock which is overlapped with target and gives a lock if there isn't any acquired lock overlapping with target.
+Otherwise sleep.

+ * rotunlock_read()
+    + rotunlock\_read() is consist of two feature.
+First one is releasing the lock it had before.
+The second one is re-awaking tasks for liveness.
+We check whether there is starved writer on waiting list, and waking up if it exists.

+ * rotunlock_write()
+    + rotunlock\_write() is also consist of two feature.
+First one is same as rotlock\_read().
+The second feature is a little bit different.
+It broadcasts all waiting tasks and there would be resulted correctly because of other functions.
+If there is waiting writer lock, it would grab a lock, and if there's no waiting writer lock, readers grab locks.

  # 4. Implementation

+We implemented only 6 functions.
+5 functions are syscall functions and the other one is exit/_rotlock().

+ * exit_rotlock()
+    + exit\_rotlock() is used for correctness when exit.
+It is called when do\_exit() is processed in linux kernel.
+Therefore, it can prevent error at the next execution.

  # 5. Lessons learned

  * HURSUNGYUN (2014-19768): I absolutely found that writing concurrent program with correctness is one of the most difficult tasks in the world.